numpy/numpy/README.md

 It provides:

 - a powerful N-dimensional array object
-- sophisticated (broadcasting) functions
+- sophisticated functions with broadcasting support
 - tools for integrating C/C++ and Fortran code
 - useful linear algebra, Fourier transform, and random number capabilities

 Testing:

 NumPy requires `pytest` and `hypothesis`.
-Tests can then be run after installation with:
+After installation, tests can be run using:

     python -c "import numpy, sys; sys.exit(numpy.test() is False)"